'Merkel hips' become latest Paris fashion trend

 The show, called "Night Noir", opened with a fantasia of fake fur and 1980s-style leather trousers and jackets through which Waight Keller evoked her memories of the "raw and alluring... brutalist blaze" of the German capital at the time, "thick with sleaze and danger".

-Her dark and carnal colours of the avant garde scene where David Bowie recharged his creative batteries were the kind likely to give Merkel's Swabian housewives nightmares.
+Her dark and carnal world of the avant garde scene where David Bowie recharged his creative batteries would likely give Merkel's Swabian housewives nightmares.

 Many thought the telephone number he plastered on two of his blue business shirts -- one of his many nods to Margiela where he used to work -- was for donations to the WFP.

-In fact, it turned out to be a "Balenciaga hotline" that has callers reply to questions about gender ("male, female or transgender"), shoe size and favourite city break destination.
+In fact, it turned out to be a "Balenciaga hotline" that has callers answer questions about their gender ("male, female or trans"), shoe size and whether they were more Paris, Berlin or London.

 © 2018 AFP